 Has furlough ended for you and are you facing redundancy?
 What to do next

 Many people in our city, both experienced workers and young people, are now facing employment challenges and uncertainty.

-Being furloughed is an unknown situation for most and worrying about job security can be confusing enough without the added complications of Covid-19.
-The first step if you are put on furlough or at risk of losing your job is to find out what your rights are.
+No longer being furloughed is an unknown situation for most and worrying about job security can be confusing enough without the added complications of Covid-19.
+The first step after furlough ends or if you are at risk of losing your job is to find out what your rights are.

 Knowing your rights can help you to solve problems more quickly and smoothly, enabling you to concentrate on getting back into employment again.
 This may be a good time to re-evaluate your work life and learn new skills to enable a career change.

 Find advice and guidance here:

 Speak to a careers advisor

 Jobcentre Plus is the part of the Department for Work and Pensions which delivers working-age support services.

 If you are affected by the impact of Covid-19, find out more about the employment and benefits support available:

 You can contact Jobcentre Plus about new benefit claims and existing benefit claims: https://www.gov.uk/contact-jobcentre-plus